Atlanta Motor Speedway plans resurfacing of patched-up track

 HAMPTON, Ga.
-(AP) — After 24 years, Speedway Motorsports officials could no longer allow drivers to have the final word in delaying the inevitable repaving of Atlanta Motor Speedway.
+(AP) — NASCAR drivers for 24 years lobbied against a repave at Atlanta Motor Speedway.
+The company that owns the track said it is done giving the competitors the final word in a long-overdue paving project.

-Sunday’s NASCAR race will be the final event for the battered and heavily patched track surface.
-Construction will begin immediately on the makeover, which will include a reprofile, with 28-degree banking on the turns replacing the 24-degree banking.
-The project was announced Tuesday.
+Speedway Motorsports said Tuesday this weekend’s events will be the final NASCAR races on the battered and heavily patched track surface.
+Construction will begin immediately on a makeover, which will include a reprofile, with 28-degree banking on the turns replacing the 24-degree banking.

-The decision comes in the year Atlanta Motor Speedway is hosting two NASCAR events for the first time since 2010.
-The move reflects a commitment to again have two events in 2022.
+Atlanta Motor Speedway this season is hosting two NASCAR events for the first time since 2010, and the track overhaul reflects a commitment to again have two Cup races in 2022.

-Atlanta Motor Speedway president Brandon Hutchinson said the resurfacing was overdue, no matter the schedule.
+Speedway president Brandon Hutchinson said the resurfacing was overdue, no matter the schedule.

 “We’ve known for a while a repave had to take place,” Hutchinson said.
 “Asphalt can only last so long.
 A repave has been inevitable for some time.”